 When a dental emergency strikes, the first thing you should do is give our dental office a call.
 We’ll do everything possible to get you in the same day, which is why you should always call ahead of time.
 Additionally, we can provide helpful advice on how you can improve your situation until you arrive.

 Do you need emergency dental care but aren’t sure whether you can afford it?
-At Friedland Family Dentistry of Pembroke Pines, we offer accessible urgent dentistry to make sure that our patients don’t feel the need to put off treating severe oral health problems.
+At Friedland Family Dentistry, we offer accessible urgent dentistry to make sure that our patients don’t feel the need to put off treating severe oral health problems.
 Our goal is to help our patients feel relaxed and at-ease during their appointment, which means providing financial guidance during these stressful situations if necessary.
 If you’re experiencing out-of-the-ordinary oral symptoms or dental pain, don’t hesitate to contact our office so we can schedule an appointment for you as soon as possible.

 There are several factors that can impact the cost of your emergency dental appointment.
 The only way to create a personalized estimate is if we’re able to examine your smile and develop a treatment plan.
 Once we’re able to do that, we’ll factor in some of the following considerations to determine the cost, including:

 Every emergency will need a different type of treatment, and therefore no two emergencies will cost exactly the same.
 We’ll walk you through all of your options and their associated costs to help you make an informed decision about your care.
 If you have any questions, don’t hesitate to ask one of our friendly team members!

 For patients who have insurance, we’re an in-network provider with dozens of the largest insurance companies, including Aetna, Delta Dental, Humana, and dozens more .
 We are also happy to file claims for insurance providers that aren’t in-network.